Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/how-to-add-rdfa-lite-to-your-website.md

 </article>
 ```

-So let’s start adding some attributes.
+So let's start adding some attributes.
 The first attribute is the vocab.
 This tells people where the schema is defined.

 ```html
 <article vocab="http://schema.org/">